Brand identity, website & print

 White Heat

-The palette was inspired by a colour temperature chart on the forge wall, specifically how the colour of metal transforms as it heats toward forging temperature.
+The palette comes from a colour temperature chart on the forge wall: how steel shifts colour as it heats toward forging temperature.

 Website